GVSU-CIS635/gvsu-cis635.github.io/_sources/syllabus.md

 # Welcome

-to our Knowledge Discovery and Data mining course.
+to our **Knowledge Discovery and Data mining**(KDD) course.
 In this course, we’ll delve into the world of data mining, uncovering valuable insights from vast datasets.
 Explore techniques for identifying meaningful patterns, correlations, and trends, and apply them to real-world and synthetic data.
 Topics encompass all stages of knowledge discovery, from association rules to cluster analysis, classification, and regression.
 Through hands-on coding, students will implement essential data mining algorithms and use existing tools to expand their skill set in practical applications

 ## Course Information